Software project? Identify your actors and their goals.

 Who gets notified when there are errors or failures?

-Let us summarize the requirments for a primary actor; it is required that each primary actor:
+Let us summarise the requirements for a primary actor; it is required that each primary actor:

 Once you have identified your primary actors, you start identifying their goals.